FKCSP/PLI-Python-based-Lambda-Interpreter/readme.md

 PIL is developed based on python package PLY ("https://github.com/dabeaz/ply")

-Use the following command to install depencies:
+Use the following command to install dependencies:

 `pip install PLY`